-To sum up, the two information structures, one with an informative prior and a signal and another with an uninformative prior and two signals, are mathematically equivalent.
+Note that equation (2) is equal to the posterior-odds ratio under the initial problem, equation (1).8 Thus, the two information structures, one with an informative prior and a signal and another with an uninformative prior and two signals, are mathematically equivalent.
 Importantly, this equivalence holds regardless of whether the signals arrive simultaneously or sequentially.
 This is critical for our setup because, as we move from one treatment to another, we alter the structure and sequencing of information, yet the core mathematical problem remains unchanged.